Berg0162/simcline/FTMS Enabled/README.md

 These are presented in the Serial Monitor log file when running the Client and Server test code.
 ```
 <b>Use the code for reconnaissance and testing!</b><br>
-Please follow the instructions at the first part of the program code!
+Please follow <b>ALWAYS</b> the different usage instructions at the first part of the respective program codes!
 + Start your reconnaissance with running <b>FTMS_Client_v012</b> and experience how the Feather is controlling the resistance of your FTMS enabled trainer.
 Notice that this piece of code is highly dependent on the type and brand of FTMS enabled Trainer and therefore most critical!
 + Next step is running <b>FTMS_Server_v01</b>, pairing with Zwift and then notice how your avatar is moving effortless in the Zwift world controlled by the nRF52 Feather.
 Notice that this particular piece of code is tested intensively by the author with the Zwift app.<br>
-+ Only now it is time to test the FTMS bridge!<br>
++ After a smoothly runs, it is time to test the FTMS bridge!<br>
 The <b>FTMS_Zwift_Bridge_v01</b> code needs the "hardware" addresses to unmistakingly establish a BLE connection with the targeted devices.
 I know it can be implemented differently but this is to avoid unwanted BLE connection(s) with an additional power meter, another fitness device or a second computer/laptop, etcetera.<br>
+Look in the Bridge code for the following snippet and fill in the required addresses:
 ```C++
 .
 // -----------------------------------------------------------------